stachwk/fstest/README.md

 ## Usage
-To use FSTest, simply run the script with the path to the filesystem as the argument.
+To use fstest, simply run the script with the path to the filesystem as the argument.
 For example:
 ```bash
 sudo ./fstest.sh /mnt/myfilesystem